- In general, having ulcerative colitis can increase your risk for colorectal cancer.

-Here are a few other things you can do to lower your chances of developing colon cancer and improve your odds of finding it early if you develop it:
+Here are a few other things you can do to lower your chances of developing colorectal cancer and improve your odds of finding it early if you develop it:

-- Take your medications as prescribed by your doctor to keep your UC inflammation under control.
+- Take your medications as your doctor prescribed to keep your UC inflammation well managed.

 - See your gastroenterologist for check-ups at least once a year.

-- Eat more fruits, vegetables, and whole grains like brown rice or wheat bread.
+- Eat more fruits, vegetables, and whole grains such as brown rice or wheat bread.

-- Limit red meat (such as burgers, steaks, and pork) and processed meats (such as hot dogs, bacon, and sausage), which have been linked to colon cancer risk.
+- Limit red meat, such as burgers, steaks, and pork.
+Also limit processed meats, such as hot dogs, bacon, and sausage.
+They’ve been linked to colorectal cancer risk.

 - Try to walk, ride a bike, or do other exercises on most days of the week.

-Along with getting regular screenings, be alert for these symptoms of colorectal cancer and report them to your doctor right away:
+Along with getting regular screenings, look for these symptoms of colorectal cancer and report them to your doctor right away: